Arbitrarily small spectral gaps for random hyperbolic surfaces with many cusps: Introduction

-Based on the work \cite{BP12} of Balacheff and Parlier on Bers' constants, It is not hard to see that (see Theorem \ref{sm-ei-0n}) One may also see Subsection \ref{s-ch} for more details for this case.
-We also remark here that Hide-Thomas \cite{HT22} very recently showed that as $n\to \infty$, if $i(n)=o(n^{\frac{1}{3}})$, the $i(n)$-th eigenvalue of a generic surface in $\sM_{0,n}$ is arbitrarily small. \end{rem*}
+Hence it suffices to consider the case that $g$ and $n(g)$ have the same growth rates.
+We also remark here that Hide-Thomas \cite{HT22} showed that as $n\to \infty$, if $i(n)=o(n^{\frac{1}{3}})$, the $i(n)$-th eigenvalue of a generic surface in $\sM_{0,n}$ is arbitrarily small. \end{rem*}

 Let $V_{g,n}$ be the Weil-Petersson volume of $\M_{g,n}$.
 In the proof of Theorem \ref{mt-1}, the geometric quantity $\frac{V_{g,n}^2}{V_{g,n-1}V_{g,n+1}}$ shows up (see Proposition \ref{ph-1}).
 And the following question on this quantity is naturally raised: \begin{que} Does the following limit hold: where $n$ may depend on $g$. \end{que}